-You can store a new garment or a garment that has been worn less than 24 hours (See Warning Box on Pg.
+You can store a new garment or a garment that has been worn less than 24 hours and is in condition for further use (See Warning Box on Pg.
 9), cleaned, thoroughly dried, and rebagged properly for up to 10 years from its manufacture date under the storage conditions shown above.
 You must inspect your stored garment at least once annually according to Section 6 of this Guide.